Greet the Holiday Season at a Texas State Park, THC Historic Site

 AUSTIN— Texas State Parks and the Texas Historical Commission are hosting their biggest holiday season yet with more than 80 unique holiday events happening across the state.
 Starting this Saturday, Nov.
 20, 47 Texas State Parks and eight State Historic Sites are presenting themed guided walks, scavenger hunts and more.

 Anyone planning a trip to a Texas State Park is highly encouraged to reserve their day pass in advance since some parks are expected to reach their capacity limit.
-Day passes can be reserved online through the Texas Parks and Wildlife Department website or over the phone by calling 512-389-8900.
+Day passes can be reserved online through the Texas Parks and Wildlife Department (TPWD) website or over the phone by calling (512) 389-8900.

 Visitors can opt to go outside this Thanksgiving and Black Friday for two guided walks at Bastrop and Buescher State Park.
 The first hike will be a Turkey Trot Sunrise Hike at Buescher State Park on Nov.
 25. This ranger-led hike will run from 7-8 a.m. at the scenic overlook and is guaranteed to help you make room for a delicious Thanksgiving meal.
 On Nov.
 26, Bastrop State Park is hosting their Gobble Till You Wobble Backcountry hike from 11 a.m.-2 p.m.
 This ranger-led hike will trek through areas not often seen by the public.
 Visitors are encouraged to bring some Thanksgiving leftovers for a mid-hike picnic by the creek.